 This study aimed to explore Australian parents' use of universally available well-child health services.
 It used an online survey of 719 parents of children aged from birth to 5 years in all states and territories to examine patterns of service use and consumer preferences.
 In Australia, several health professional groups provide advice to pregnant women, infants, children, and parents, offering health promotion, developmental screening, parenting support, and referral to specialist health services if required.
 The survey examined parents' use of different child and family health providers, and their preferences for support with several common parenting issues.
 The study indicated that families with young children obtain primary healthcare from a range of service providers, often more than one, depending on children's ages and needs.
 Parents frequently visit general practitioners for immunisation and medical concerns.
 They attend dedicated child and family health nurses for parenting advice and well-child checks and prefer them as an information source for many health issues.
 However, a substantial proportion of parents (44.1%) do not currently visit a child and family health nurse, often because they not only do not perceive a need but also sometimes because these services are unknown, inaccessible, or considered unsuitable.
 They may seek advice from less qualified sources.
 There is potential for increased collaboration between child and family health providers to ensure effective resource use and consistency of parenting information and advice.
 Nursing services may need to address accessibility and appropriateness of care.

-Dawson, AJ, Rossiter, C, Doab, A, Romero, B, Fitzpatrick, L & Fry, M 2019, 'The Emergency Department Response to Women Experiencing Intimate Partner Violence: Insights From Interviews With Clinicians in Australia', Academic Emergency Medicine.View/Download from: UTS OPUS or Publisher's site
+Dawson, AJ, Rossiter, C, Doab, A, Romero, B, Fitzpatrick, L & Fry, M 2019, 'The Emergency Department Response to Women Experiencing Intimate Partner Violence: Insights From Interviews With Clinicians in Australia', ACADEMIC EMERGENCY MEDICINE, vol. 26, no. 9, pp. 1052-1062.View/Download from: Publisher's site

-Cheah, SL, Scarf, VL, Rossiter, C, Thornton, C & Homer, CSE 2019, 'Creating the first national linked dataset on perinatal and maternal outcomes in Australia: Methods and challenges', Journal of Biomedical Informatics, vol. 93.View/Download from: UTS OPUS or Publisher's site
+Cheah, SL, Scarf, VL, Rossiter, C, Thornton, C & Homer, CSE 2019, 'Creating the first national linked dataset on perinatal and maternal outcomes in Australia: Methods and challenges.', Journal of biomedical informatics, vol. 93.View/Download from: Publisher's site

 Learning to parent sensitively and safely can be challenging for adults with childhood abuse and neglect experiences.
 Such childhood experiences are prevalent among incarcerated parents whose ability to parent their own children is also limited by separation from them.
 Several prisons have developed programs to foster pro-social parenting skills among incarcerated mothers and fathers to assist them on release.
 This paper reports a qualitative research study that explored the factors affecting the delivery and outcomes of parenting programs in correctional facilities in New South Wales Australia from the perspective of individuals involved in developing and implementing the programs.
 Thematic analysis of 19 interviews identified two main themes: supporting parents’ learning in correctional settings and providers’ learning about parent education in correctional settings.
 Respondents reported the benefits of providing creative learning opportunities enabling parents to build on their strengths and to develop relationships.
 These factors contributed to changing prisoners’ attitudes and supporting them to consider alternative parenting approaches.
 The co-productive approach to parent education supported enhanced parenting knowledge among parents and greater insights among educators.
 Parenting education can be successfully delivered in correctional settings and can assist incarcerated parents to build on existing knowledge and adapt it to their own needs.